 Needless to say, I couldn’t resist.
 I managed to squeeze myself feet-first through the hole, and climb down to the ground using a series of rusted pipes which jutted out from the wall.
 From here it was a slow crawl, through a tunnel which gradually decreased in size – to the point where I was wriggling along on my stomach, and wondering how easy it would be to crawl out in reverse.

 After what seemed like an eternity I found a large access hole in the concrete above me, where voluminous pipes entered the bunker from directly beneath.
 However, even this had been sealed with a metal plate, which appeared to be welded in place.
-Luckily this opening did at least give me enough space to turn around and crawl back out… but I was left wondering exactly what they had in there, which they were so desperate to keep hidden.
+Luckily this opening did at least give me enough space to turn around and crawl back out… but I was left wondering exactly what they had in there.

 I headed back up the stairs, deciding to pay another visit to the monument itself – this time with better lighting, and a better camera.